the22mastermind/announceIT/README.md

 After setting up POSTMAN, run it then make requests using the the API Endpoints table below.

-Example of a request URL: GET `http://localhost:4000/api/v1/auth/signup`
+Example of a request URL: POST `http://localhost:4000/api/v1/auth/signup`

 ### API Endpoints
 | HTTP Method | Endpoint                                               | Description                             |